oakes/edna/README.md

 ## Introduction

-A Clojure library that wraps [Alda](https://github.com/alda-lang/alda) so you can write musical scores as edn data.
-You can start a [Boot](http://boot-clj.com/) project with the following command:
+A Clojure library for making music with edn data.
+It uses [Alda](https://github.com/alda-lang/alda) underneath.
+There are a few ways to create a project:

-`boot -d boot/new new -t edna -n hello-world`
+* [Boot](http://boot-clj.com/): `boot -d boot/new new -t edna -n hello-world`
+* [Nightcode](https://sekao.net/nightcode/): Choose "Music Project" from its start menu

 ## Tutorial